wildthink/autobox/README.md

 Some Rights Reserved - 2013, WildThink, LLC, Jason Jobe

 ### Overview
-Dustin Bachrach has [contributed](https://github.com/dbachrach/OCUDL) a really cool solution for User Defined Literals for Objective-C and inspired me to have a go at a related mechanism, namely autoboxing.

-Boxing is a mechanism to coerce values into Objective-C objects that can be applied to symbols as well as literals.
-The term "autoboxing" is used to refer to a common syntax which creates an appropriate object for a given literal or expression.
+The term "autoboxing" refers to a common syntax for constructing an object from a given literal or expression.
+In the case of this library, autoboxing refers to coercing non-object types into Objective-C objects.

-### Objective-C Boxed Expressions
+### Standard Objective-C Boxed Expressions
 Objective-C supports a "boxing" of not only C literals but also of expressions;

 see